aurotripathy/bert-tf-multi-gpu/README.md

 ### Multi-GPU Fine-training with Dataset

-I picked up a reasonable datsat for fine-tuning on BERT from [here](https://github.com/craic/bert_paper_classification).
+The BERT dataset format is quite rigid, so I picked up a reasonable dataset for fine-tuning on BERT from [here](https://github.com/craic/bert_paper_classification).

+Download the `dev.tsv`, `test.tsv`, `train.tsv` and deposit them in the `data` folder.

+run the script `run_classify.sh`